cassiemak/WDI_HK_6/README.md

 ###### Week 3 Day 1 - Javascript and jQuery exercise
 - Review of Shopping Cart Exercise
 - Exercises:
-  - Create a BMI calculator
+  - Create a small game
-  -

 <a name="week2"></a>
 #### Week 2